sst/sst/www/docs/constructs/Api.md

 });
 ```

 So in the above example, the `GET /notes` function doesn't use the `timeout` that is set in the `defaultFunctionProps`.
 It'll instead use the one that is defined in the function definition (`10 seconds`).
-And the function will have both the `tableName` and the `bucketName` environment variables set.
+And the function will have both the `tableName` and the `bucketName` environment variables set; as well as permissions to both the `table` and the `bucket`.

 ### Configuring the Http Api